Squ1rre1/conex/README.md

 ## Screenshots

+### Recommendation of New Learning Videos Based on Concept Maps

+### Concept Maps: Users' Learnable/Learned Concepts

 ## Features
   - allows learners to easily and quickly access new concepts related to the specialized knowledge within lectures
   - assists in understanding their definitions on Wikipedia